How to

 Spill-proof and removable glass shelves: no one wants the food on a shelf to "contaminate" the food underneath, as can happen with wire mesh shelves.
 Bonus: it's so much easier to clean!

-Height-adjustable shelves and bins: because you might need to organize and customize your refrigerator space to fit your leftover dishes, your reception trays, your 42 bottles of sauces and condiments!
+Height-adjustable shelves and bins: because you might need to organize and customize your refrigerator space to fit your leftover dishes, reception trays, and the 42 bottles of sauces and condiments!

-Temperature-controlled fruit and vegetable drawers: because you prefer your fruits and vegetables crunchy and fresh and because wasting food is simply that… a waste.
+Temperature-controlled fruit and vegetable drawers: because you prefer crunchy and fresh fruits and vegetables, and because wasting food is … well, a waste.

 Sliding shelves: to access the items in the back without having to play Tetris with your food in the fridge.